The Top 3 Things to Consider When Buying a Used Rolex Watch

 Your job is to hunt out those honest dealers who have the knowledge and expertise to stand by their stock and confirm its validity.

 The best places to start are sites that have specialize in buying, selling and educating buyers about timepieces.
-Like BeckerTime, there are several specifically tailored to Rolex and have a wealth of experience and love to educate potential buyers.
+Like BeckerTime, there are several independent companies that specialize in Rolex and have a wealth of experience and love to educate potential buyers.
 This way buyers know all options available and know what they are buying and why.

 Check to see how long they have been in business and if they are offering such things as warranties, certificates of authenticity and whether they have a money back guarantee in place.
 Beyond that, the best will have a Rolex trained master watchmaker to check each watch and offer after sales services.